operator-framework/catalogd/docs/fetching-catalog-contents.md

   ```sh
     $ kubectl apply -k  https://github.com/operator-framework/catalogd/tree/main/config/nginx-ingress
   ```
-  By running tha above command, the `Ingress` Controller is installed.
+  By running that above command, the `Ingress` Controller is installed.
 Along with it, the `Ingress` Resource will be applied automatically as well, thereby creating an `Ingress` Object on the cluster.

 1. Once the prerequisites are satisfied, create a `Catalog` object that points to the OperatorHub Community catalog by running the following command: